- This event has passed.

 Friday, June 21, 2019 @ 7:00 pm

 Renowned singer-guitarist Warren Haynes and his band, Gov’t Mule, have extended their Summer Tour itinerary to include a new North American leg.
 The rock outfit known for their throwback southern rock, explosive guitar theatrics and folk storytelling will kick off the Summer of ’19 Tour on Friday, June 21st at PNC Pavilion in Cincinnati, OH.
+The show will feature support by Nikki Lane.

 Gov’t Mule will release a new live album and concert film, Bring On The Music – Live at The Capitol Theatre on June 28, 2019 via Provogue/Mascot Label Group.
 The project comprises songs from two shows Gov’t Mule performed at The Capitol Theatre in Port Chester, New York in April, 2018.